Ptrskay3/msde-cli/README.md

 ```
 This handles the authentication part locally, so the real central service can be avoided.

+### Release checklist

+Before making a new release, ensure that:
+- If you change __ANY__ of the `struct`s or `enums` that derives (De)/Serialize, ensure that it's backward compatible or you provide a migration
+ mechanism, so people using older versions don't need to wipe out their existing configs.
+- Fill out the package upgrade matrix (only if you changed anything the `package` folder, and it needs special care instead of a simple override).
+- Bump the version in `Cargo.toml`
+- Check `MERIGO_UPSTREAM_VERSION` in `.cargo/config.toml` and bump it if necessary.

 ### Requires
   - docker compose >=2.20

 ### TODO:
-  - Deprecate the old `credentials.json` the central service is ready.
+  - Deprecate the old `credentials.json` when the central service is ready.
   - `status` subcommand to summarize the current state of the configuration and system
   - To embed the commit sha, it's the best to use `https://crates.io/crates/vergen` probably.
   - Preserve the stages.yml file on upgrade.